 This post may contain affiliate links.
 You can read my affiliate policy here.

 Please note that some lighthouses offer holiday accommodation, or may be privately owned.
 Please take care not to trespass or drive on private property.

 England’s South West coastline incorporates Gloucestershire, Somerset, North and South Devon and Cornwall.

-The River Severn heads inland at Sharpness Docks, where you will currently find the abandoned lightvessel of LV23 built for the Mersey Docks and Harbour Board, and was the last manned lightvessel on the Channel station.
+At Sharpness Docks, The River Severn heads inland, where you will currently find the abandoned lightvessel of LV23 built for the Mersey Docks and Harbour Board and was the last manned lightvessel on the Channel station.

 The meandering River Parret opens out into the vast Bridgwater Bay, marked by Stert Island.
-The channels formed into this area make navigation into the entrance at Burnham on Sea quite treacherous.
+The channels formed into this area make navigation into the entrance at Burnham on Sea challenging.

 Burnham has several lighthouses that have been in operation at some time or other.
 The first lighthouse here was at St Andrew’s Church, and this building still provides a navigation aid to this day.

 The unusual wooden lighthouse of Burnham Low Lighthouse stands on the beach and is still operational, unlike the High Lighthouse located just behind it on the shoreline.

 The east of Minehead, close to Blue Anchor Bay, is the harbour town of Watchet.
 Watchet Harbour Lighthouse stands guard marking the entrance to the marina.